Lauren Bacall: 1990–1999: Film resurgence and West End debut

 Bacall received the Kennedy Center Honors in 1997, and she was voted one of the 25 most significant female movie stars in history in 1999 by the American Film Institute.
-Her film career saw something of a renaissance, and she attracted positive notices for her performances in high-profile projects such as Dogville (2003) and Birth (2004), both with Nicole Kidman, and in Howl's Moving Castle (2004) as the Witch of the Waste.
-She was a leading actress in Paul Schrader's The Walker (2007).

 In 1999, Bacall starred on Broadway in a revival of Noël Coward's Waiting in the Wings.
+She portrayed American billionaire heiress Doris Duke in the four part CBS miniseries Too Rich: The Secret Life of Doris Duke (1999).
 In the 2000s, she acted as a spokesman for the Tuesday Morning discount chain and produced a jewelry line.
 She was also a celebrity spokesman for High Point coffee and Fancy Feast cat food.
-In March 2006, she introduced a film montage dedicated to film noir at the 78th Academy Awards.
-She made a cameo appearance as herself on The Sopranos in the April 2006 episode "Luxury Lounge," during which her character was mugged by Christopher Moltisanti (Michael Imperioli).